matushorvath/shadow-kvm/Notes.md

    - real configuration UI

 - nice to have
-   - add missing logs (see TODOs in code)
    - parallelize inputs.Load in ConfigGenerator
    - command line params to specify data directory
    - add a way to check for updates